AdaGold/weather-report/ada-project-docs/wave-02.md

 Changing landscapes should _replace_ the existing landscape.
 There should only be one visible landscape at a time.

-There must be at least five landscapes.
+There must be at least four landscapes.

 Our solution uses the following ranges, which you may use if desired: